 If you’d rather embrace a quieter setting by day and an all-night party vibe come sundown, Albir is the ideal destination.
 While the small-town feel of this stunning resort serves as the ultimate chance to unwind, it’s easy to get a taxi to Benidorm’s busy centre when you’re in search of drinks and dancing.
 It’s unsurprising then, that Albir appeals to everyone from young families to older couples and those seeking group getaways.
-Whether you’re heading off on a quiet trip with your little ones, or looking for a beach holiday that gives you the best of both worlds, a 2017 holiday in Albir should be top of your list.
+Whether you’re heading off on a quiet trip with your little ones, or looking for an all inclusive beach holiday that gives you the best of both worlds, a 2019 / 2020 holiday in Albir should be top of your list.

 At a glance